 Q: How can I find online articles?

 Q: How can I see if the library has a particular journal?

-A: Check the library’s list of journals.
+A: Check the library and journal list

 Q: The library does not have a book or article that I need.
 How can I get it?

 A: You may request it through interlibrary loan.